loohcschool/Project-azul/README.md

 <div align="center">
-    <h1>SH1MMER</h1>
+    <h1>Azul</h1>
 </div>

 Shady Hacking 1nstrument Makes Machine Enrollment Retreat

 Website, source tree, and write-up for a ChromeOS enrollment jailbreak

-## What is Shimmer?
+## What is Azul?

-Shimmer is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.<br>
+Azul is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.<br>

 For more info, check out the blog post/writeup [here](https://coolelectronics.me/blog/breaking-cros-2)